Saxamos/car-detector/README.md

 ### Install the app

-Install the app in your virtual env
+Install the app in your virtual env.
+At the root of the project, run:
 ```
-pip install -e setup.py
+pip install -e .
 ```

 ### Run the tests